+ JUMP TO RECIPE

 - juice from ½ lemon

-While the jelly cooks, wash a jam sized 1lb jar, kilner or lidded, in hot water.
-Place them in an oven heated up to 120C and immediately switched off.
+7. While the jelly cooks, wash a jam sized 1lb jar, kilner or lidded, in hot water.
+Place it in an oven heated up to 120C and immediately switched off.